rynan4818/Camera2GUI/README.md

 If the configuration file is corrupted, you can restore the backed up configuration file or delete the entire Camera2 folder and launch BeatSaber to get it back.

-Please pay attention to the specifications, especially for versions of Camera2 that have not been tested.
+Please be especially careful when using Camera2 versions that have not been tested.

 We do not accept complaints about damage caused by the use of this tool.